apify/apify-docs/sources/platform/actors/development/index.md

 > You will need an Apify account to complete this tutorial.
 If you don't have one, you can [sign-up for a free account](https://console.apify.com/sign-up) on the Apify website.

-After you sign in to [Apify Console](https://console.apify.com), navigate to the [Actors](https://console.apify.com/actors).
-Click the Create button at the right top:
+After you sign in to [Apify Console](https://console.apify.com), navigate to the [Actors](https://console.apify.com/actors) section on your left panel.
+Then, click the **Create new** button at the top right corner of the page.

 ![Create actor](./images/home/actor-create-button.png)

-And you will be offered various templates covering the JavaScript, TypeScript, and Python languages.
-Let's choose the "PuppeteerCrawler in Javascript".
+You will be redirected to a page containing various Actor development templates for popular languages such as JavaScript, TypeScript, and Python.
+You can choose the template that best suits your technology stack.
+For demonstration purposes, let's choose "PuppeteerCrawler in Javascript".

 ![Templates](./images/home/actor-create-templates.png)

-You will be prompted to give your actor a name and redirected to the actor detail.
+You will be prompted to give your actor a name and then redirected to your Actor configuration page.

 ### 2. Explore the source code

-Now it's time to look around the source code.
-You can see the boilerplate code that uses [Apify SDK](https://docs.apify.com/sdk/js/) combined with [Crawlee](https://crawlee.dev/), Apify's popular web scraping library for JavaScript.
+Now it's time to take a peek at the source code.
+You can see the boilerplate code that uses [Apify SDK](https://docs.apify.com/sdk/js/) combined with [Crawlee](https://crawlee.dev/), Apify's popular open-source Node.js web scraping library.
 The code does a recursive crawl of the whole [apify.com](https://apify.com) website.

-> Crawlee is a web scraping and browser automation library. <br />
+> [Crawlee](https://crawlee.dev/) is an open-source Node.js web scraping and browser automation library. <br />
 > It helps you build reliable crawlers.
 Fast.

 Let's run it!
 To run your Actor, you need to build it first, so let's press the "Build" button below the source code.